Multiple Sub-Nyquist Sampling Encoding: Technical specifications

 MUSE's "1125 lines" are an analog measurement, which includes non-video scan lines taking place while a CRT's electron beam returns to the top of the screen to begin scanning the next field.
 Only 1035 lines have picture information.
 Digital signals count only the lines (rows of pixels) that have actual detail, so NTSC's 525 lines become 486i (rounded to 480 to be MPEG compatible), PAL's 625 lines become 576i, and MUSE would be 1035i.
 To convert the bandwidth of Hi-Vision MUSE into "conventional" lines-of-horizontal resolution (as is used in the NTSC world), multiply 29.9 lines per MHz of bandwidth.
 (NTSC and PAL/SECAM are 79.9 lines per MHz) - this calculation of 29.9 lines works for all current HD systems including Blu-ray and HD-DVD.
 So, for MUSE, during a still picture, the lines of resolution would be: 598-lines of luminance resolution per-picture-height.
 The chroma resolution is: 209-lines.
 The horizontal luminance measurement approximately matches the vertical resolution of a 1080 interlaced image when the Kell factor and interlace factor are taken into account.
+1125 lines was selected as a compromise between the resolution in lines of NTSC and PAL and then doubling this number.

+MUSE employs time-compression integration (TCI) which is another term for time-division multiplexing, which is used to carry luminance, chrominance, PCM audio and sync signals on one carrier signal/in one carrier frequency.
+However, TCI achieves multiplexing by compression of the contents in the time dimension, in other words transmitting frames of video that are divided into regions with chrominance compressed into the left of the frame and luminance compressed into the right of the frame, which must then be expanded and layered to create a visible image.
+This makes it different from NTSC which carries luminance, audio and chrominance simultaneously in several carrier frequencies.
+Hi-Vision signals are analog component video signals with 3 channels which were RGB initially, and later YPbPr.
+The Hi-Vision standard aims to work with both RGB and YPbPr signals.

 Key features of the MUSE system: